Phase 1 / May 2026

 I use it daily as the supervisor.
 My producer uses it daily as the producer.
 Every feature in there got fought for in a real review, hardened by a real schedule, killed if it didn't earn its place.
 No one's writing tickets from a roadmap they imagined.

 Tasks know what they depend on.
 Move a deadline, the schedule reflows.
 Approve a concept, the downstream modeling task wakes up.
-The kind of behavior that should have been default in production trackers a decade ago.
+And the plan does not start from a blank page: PXLbid's bid and schedule ingest natively, so the production opens already laid out, ready to assign.

-Per-asset notes, frame-by-frame markup, daily review sessions captured automatically.
+Per-asset notes, versioned submissions, annotated frames, daily review sessions.
+Open any version straight into PXLrv, the built-in review player, and the notes round-trip back to the same sheet.
 The dailies room conversation becomes a permanent record without anyone having to write the minutes.

 Zero-server architecture

 Electron desktop app.
 Google Sheets and Drive backend.
 Client-side OAuth.
 No server to maintain, no SaaS lock-in, no monthly bill that scales with seats.
-RV integration on Windows.
-Auto-update via Cloudflare R2.
+Mac and Windows installers, auto-update via Cloudflare R2.

 03 Production toolkit